grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

     <img align="right" width="191" height="248" src="../Images/vorstegpodiumheir.JPG">

     3. In the hierarchy, expand the GameObject called "P1 Podium."
-One of its children will be an instance of your character's prefab.
+One of its children will be an instance of your character's Non-Game prefab.
 Double-click on this GameObject in the hierarchy to fly directly to it in the scene view, and then adjust your view so that you can see whether or not your character's feet are touching the podium.

     <img align="right" width="192" height="124" src="../Images/feet.JPG">

     4. If the bottoms of your character's feet seem to be appropriately touching the podium, you can move on to the next step of Part 5.
+Otherwise:
+        1. Select the instance of your character's Non-Game prefab.
+        2. Adjust the size and/or height of their CapsuleCollider so that your character's feet touch the podium without sinking into it.
+        3. Right click to copy the CapsuleCollider component values.
+        4. Exit play mode
+        5. Open your character's Non-Game prefab.
+        6. Right-Click the CapsuleCollider component and select "Paste Component Values".
+    5. Now we will do the same for the character's prefab as used in the game.
+Run the game, select your character, then continue on and select a stage so that you are in a round of _Smash_.
-Otherwise, expand the instance of your character's prefab and click on the child GameObject called "StandingCollider."
+    6. Without exiting play mode, expand the instance of your character's prefab and click on the child GameObject called "StandingCollider."
     5. The StandingCollider GameObject is responsible for keeping your character from falling through the floor.
 Ideally, in your character's neutral animation state (which your character should be in when viewed on the character selection screen), the bottom of your character's StandingCollider should line up with the bottom of your character's feet.
-If the collider's bottom is too high above your character's feet, your character's feet will have sunk into the floor (in this case, the podium), and if the collider's bottom is too low below the feet, your character will appear to be floating above the floor/podium.
+If the collider's bottom is too high above your character's feet, your character's feet will have sunk into the floor, and if the collider's bottom is too low below the feet, your character will appear to be floating above the floor.

     <img align="right" width="233" height="223" src="../Images/standincollider.JPG">

     6. To adjust the standing collider so that it lines up with the character's feet, adjust the StandingCollider's "Capsule Collider 2D" component's "Offset" field's y-component along with the "Size" field's y-component.
 The Offset field dictates the altitude of the collider on the character, and the Size field dictates the size of the collider as a whole.
 You should be able to adjust the values of these fields through trial and error so that the bottom of the collider lines up with the character's feet and the top of the collider lines up with the character's head.
     7. Once you are satisfied with your adjustment of the StandingCollider, right-click the Capsule Collider 2D component and click "Copy Component."
 Then exit play mode.
-It is important to copy the Capsule Collider 2D component while still in play mode because any changes you make to a Unity project while in play mode are lost as soon as you exit play mode.
+It is important to copy the Capsule Collider 2D component while still in play mode and then exit play mode before continuing because any changes you make to a Unity project while in play mode are lost as soon as you exit play mode.
     8. Navigate to your character's prefab within your character's folder in Assets/Characters and double-click to open it.
 Find and select the StandingCollider GameObject in the prefab's hierarchy.
     9. Right-click on the Capsule Collider 2D component within the Inspector and click "Paste Component Values."
 This will give our character's StandingCollider the offset and size adjustments that it had while in play mode so that the character's feet will be appropriately grounded.
-2. After adjusting the StandingCollider, the final adjustment that may need to be made is the character's preview height.
+2. Once the feet are on the ground, the final adjustment that may need to be made is the character's preview height.
 When a character is selected on the character selection screen and the preview model appears, without proper adjustment, the character may be so tall that they are partially obscured by the character selection icons, or they might be too short to be adequately seen.
 To remedy this, each character has a unique offset that is applied to the podium they stand on in the character selection screen.

     <img align="right" width="205" height="233" src="../Images/heights.JPG">